-Park Butte Lookout Trail is a 7.5 mile heavily trafficked out and back trail located near Concrete, WA that features a river and is rated as moderate.
+Park Butte Lookout Trail is a 7.5 mile heavily trafficked out and back trail located near Concrete, Washington that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Enjoy incredible views of Mt.
 Baker and its glaciers throughout the length of this trail.
 Start in the Mt.
 Baker National Recreation Area and quickly enter the lush Schriebers Meadow.
 The Scott Paul Trail junction is about 100 feet from the trailhead on the right.
 Continue past the junction and wander through waist-high huckleberries and the heather of Schriebers Meadow.
 This trail section has views of Survey Point to the east and is a great two-mile round trip for families.
 Next you will reach Rocky Creek and a challenging crossing during periods of heavy runoff.
 After the first mile climb and switchback through the forest, reaching the second junction with Scott Paul Trail 603.1.
 Stay left at the junction to continue along Park Butte Trail to Morovitz Meadows.
 The expansive views offered at the open meadows make this a popular rest spot.
 At the next junction stay left to go to the Park Butte Lookout.
 Cathedral Camp is near the next trail junction.
 Stay left at this junction for Park Butte.
 The trail levels out some and passes above picturesque Pocket Lake on the left.
 The last half-mile climbs steeply to the lookout at 5,400 feet elevation and enters the Mt.
 Baker Wilderness.

 Wonderful views with relatively small effort.
 The grade was not overly steep and somewhat short.
 Almost seems like less than 7 miles.
 We were extremely impressed with the scenery!
 This is a must do hike.